project-chip/connectedhomeip/README.md

 supports Matter on both 802.15.4 (Thread) and 802.11 (Wi-Fi) transport protocols.

+>**Note: Silicon Labs Matter GitHub is being phased out in favor of using the [Matter GSDK Extension](https://docs.silabs.com/matter/latest/matter-start/) that is available thru Studio and standalone via SLC-CLI.**

 _To see release notes containing list of features and knowns issues go to [SiliconLabs/matter/releases](https://github.com/SiliconLabs/matter/releases) and find the corresponding notes for the release you are using._